mXlab/morphoses/README.md

-# Morphosis Project Code and Resources
+# Morphosis Project

-This repository features scripts and resources for the ongoing Morphosis project.
+This repository features scripts and resources for the ongoing Morphosis project by Sofian Audry and Rosalie D. Gagné.

-## Launching an experiment

-Launching an experiment requires to run the Python 3 script ```morphoses.py <behavior_file.yml>```

 ## Local Network Configuration